 A permanent Range Log Book, conveniently accessible at each range MUST be completed PRIOR to the use of any range (not required for league matches, or club sanctioned functions).
 The shooter must sign-in, including the starting time and caliber(s) being used (not applicable to the TRAP range).

-Trap Range: The Range officer opening the range shall complete the range log book.
+The Range officer opening the range shall complete the range log book including the names of all shooters participating.

 Daily …………(.22 cal)……………………………………..7 AM to 12 midnight